-At the beginning of your relationship, he called and texted you all the time.
+At the beginning of your relationship, your boyfriend texted all the time.
 Suddenly he’s texting you less, and you wonder what it means.
-Here’s what to do when your boyfriend texts you less.
+Here’s how to deal when you get fewer texts from your boyfriend.

 Here are a few tips for love gone cold…